Crucial Sports Betting Votes Upcoming in Kentucky, Other States

 Pro Sports Teams Support Missouri Wagering

-In Missouri, House Bill 2502, which aims to legalize sports betting, was up for discussion last week in the Senate Appropriations Committee.
+House Bill 2502, which aims to legalize Missouri sports betting, was up for discussion last week in the Senate Appropriations Committee.

 At the hearing, representatives from the state’s professional sports teams expressed support for the bill, which would tax sports betting revenue at 8%.

 The committee did not vote last week and has not scheduled another hearing on the bill.
-The Missouri Legislature is set to adjourn on May 20.
+The Missouri Legislature will adjourn on May 20.

 Kansas Lawmakers To Decide Soon On Sports Betting

-Next door in Kansas, a bill to legalize mobile sports betting and in-person wagering at the state’s four casinos has been approved in the House.
+Next door, the House has approved a bill to legalize mobile Kansas sports betting and in-person wagering at the state’s four casinos.

 The amended bill will come before the Senate when lawmakers return to the statehouse in Topeka on April 25 to wrap up the legislative session.